-TracFone shall file with the Commission, by March 31 of each year, a report on the number of complaints, categorized by the different nature of complaints, that it received from Washington Lifeline customers during the prior calendar year (e.g., billing disputes and service quality complaints).
+TracFone shall file with the Commission, by March 31 of each year, a report on the number of complaints, categorized by the different nature of complaints that it received from Washington Lifeline customers during the prior calendar year, e.g., billing disputes and service quality complaints.
 This report shall include complaints filed with TracFone, the Commission’s Consumer Protection and Communications Section, the Washington State Office of the Attorney General, and the Federal Communications Commission (FCC).
+This report shall not include calls from customers with regard to general inquiries such as account balance, additional purchases, service availability or technical support.
 The Commission reserves the rights to revoke TracFone’s ETC designation if TracFone fails to provide reasonable quality of service.

-TracFone shall cooperate with the Washington State Enhanced 911 Program (E911) and all Public Safety Answering Points on E911 issues and shall, upon request, designate a representative to serve as a member or alternate member of the Washington State E911 Advisory Committee or its Communications Sub-committee.

-TracFone shall participate in the Washington State E911 Program's "What's Your Location" public information campaign if the E911 Program requests the participation of wireless carriers.

 TracFone shall cooperate with the Washington State Enhanced 911 Program (E911) and all Public Safety Answering Points on E911 issues and shall, upon request, designate a representative to serve as a member or alternate member of the Washington State E911 Advisory Committee or its Communications Sub-committee.

 TracFone shall comply with rules on cessation of business as specified in WAC 480-120-083.